Jiang Qing: Cover-up

 During the Campaign to Suppress Counterrevolutionaries, Zhao Yaoshan, the Zhongtong agent who interrogated Jiang during her arrest in the 1930s, was executed.
 In January 1953, Yang Fan, who had secretly written to Yan'an about Jiang's experiences in Shanghai, was imprisoned.
 Pan Hannian, the Communist intelligence chief who defended Yang, was also jailed.

-In December, Mao Zedong travelled to Hangzhou with Jiang Qing.
+In December, Mao travelled to Hangzhou with Jiang.
 After his departure on 14 March, Jiang received an anonymous letter from Shanghai later that month, which mentioned Jiang's scandals and betrayal in Shanghai.
 Initially disturbed and then angered, she sought out Zhejiang provincial party chief Tan Qilong, asserting her revolutionary commitment and requesting an investigation.
 Despite extensive police efforts, the sender's identity remained unknown.

 In 1958, while Mao attended a meeting in Nanning, he met Yu Qiwei, (Note: He was known as Huang Jing at the time and had married the journalist Fan Jin in Yan'an.
 Yu Qiwei and Jiang Qing had lived together but they did not have any certificate or wedding ceremony.
-Their relationship could be deemed as a "modern marriage", or a form of cohabitation as per Chinese-language literature.) who had had a romantic relationship with Jiang.
+Their relationship could be deemed as a "modern marriage", or a form of cohabitation as per Chinese-language literature.) who used to have a romantic relationship with Jiang.
 After Mao fiercely criticised the lack of support from Yu and his supervisor Zhou Enlai during the Great Leap Forward, Yu experienced severe mental and physical distress.
 Upon arriving at Guangzhou Airport, he kowtowed before Li Fuchun, pleading to be "spared."
 Li then escorted him to a military hospital.
 There, Yu attempted suicide by jumping out of a window, resulting in a broken leg.
 Yu died a few months later, and Mao sent a wreath in his name alone as a gesture of condolence.

 In 1961, Zhu Ming, the widow of Lin Boqu, wrote to the Party Central Committee regarding her late husband.
 Her handwriting matched that of the anonymous letter.
-When confronted, Zhu admitted to writing the letter and subsequently committed suicide.
+Zhu later admitted to writing the letter and committed suicide.